 5. GRJÓTAGJÁ CAVE & FISSURE

-Grjótagjá is a small lava cave that shot to prominence after the love scene between Jon Snow and Ygritte from Game of Thrones was filmed in this small, interesting space.
+Grjótagjá is a small lava cave that shot to prominence after the love scene between Jon Snow and Ygritte from Game of Thrones was filmed there.

 The cave contains a thermal pool, which for years was considered one of the prime hot springs in Iceland.